AlexSD92/ckc_lifts/README.md

 - First Time User:

-    1. As a user, I would like to learn more about CKC lifts because I am looking to join a gym.
+    1. As a user, I would like to learn more about CKC Lifts because I am looking to join a gym.
     2. As a user, I would like to view images of CKC's gym.
     3. As a user, I would like to know how much it costs to join your gym and what plans you have available.
     4. As a user, I like what I have seen on your site, but would like more information.